-2018 Billboard Music Awards: Check Out the Complete List of Winners!
+Billboard Music Awards 2018: Check Out the Complete List of Winners!

-Receiving a Billboard Music Award nomination is a win in itself, but only a handful of celebrities will take the stage on Sunday night to gather their trophies.
+Receiving a Billboard Music Award nomination is a win in itself, but only a handful of celebrities took the stage on Sunday night to pick up their trophies in person.

 Kendrick Lamar and Ed Sheeran led the pack with nominations in 15 categories including top male artist.
 Taylor Swift snagged five nods, while Cardi B showed up strong with eight nominations.